lcamichigan/alumni-association-bylaws/README.md

 1. _Officers_.
 Officers shall be elected by the Board of Directors.
 The officers of the Corporation shall be a President, a Vice President, a Secretary and a Treasurer, and such other officers as the Board of Directors may otherwise elect.
-An officer may simultaneously hold more than one&nbsp;(1) office.
-Each officer shall be elected by the Board of Directors at a regular or special meeting and shall serve for two&nbsp;(2) years, or such other period as prescribed by the Directors at the time of election, and until the officer’s successor is elected.
+An officer may simultaneously hold more than one (1) office.
+Each officer shall be elected by the Board of Directors at a regular or special meeting and shall serve for two (2) years, or such other period as prescribed by the Directors at the time of election, and until the officer’s successor is elected.
 Any officer may be removed by majority vote of the Board of Directors at any time, with or without cause.
 Any vacancy occurring in any office shall be filled by the Board of Directors, and the person elected to fill such vacancy shall serve until the expiration of the term vacated.

 2. _President_.
 The President shall be the Chief Executive Officer of the Corporation and Chairman of the Board of Directors.
 He shall preside at all